 I’m happily married, I have a wonderful daughter, an amazing son and a cross-breed dog (German shepherd / husky).
 That means “rest” and “time off” are unknown concepts around these parts.
 Fortunately I am hardly ever without energy, because my parents dropped a case of Red Bull in my crib when I was young.
 I wasn’t able to say anything at the time, but I had a sitdown with my parents later on in life, in order to explain to them that even though the side effects may have been beneficiary, it was still an irresponsible thing to do.

 Red Bull being dropped in my crib aside: I work from home, so I’m switching roles – husband, father, owner, contractor, Ray – often.
 Very often.
 In order to keep my sanity amidst a chaotic situation like that, I need some “me time” every now and then.
-Work keeps me in a chair behind a desk, so in order to compensate for a total lack of physical activity during business hours, I participate in obstacle runs.
-I take those races very seriously, so I maintain a rather intensive exercise regime.
-Moderation is just one of those concepts that I find hard to implement.
+Work keeps me in a chair behind a desk, so in order to compensate for a total lack of physical activity during business hours, I work out – a lot.
+The kind of workout will depend on the day / week / month / season / year, but it’s usually (a mix of) martial arts, obstacle run training, yoga and / or crossfit.
+I take all of these things very seriously, so I maintain a rather intensive exercise regime.
+Moderation is a concept that I find very hard to implement.